 Acrylic and japonese ink on polyester net, 3 x 2 m (118,1 x 78,7 inches), 2012.

 Mixed media sculpture – dagger, blown glass, cristal pearls (from an early XXe Portuguese chandelier) -, 60 x 20 cm (23,6 x 8 inches), 2013.

-Since 2013, Laquet has started a long-term series called Knife, … then she adds the name of the city for which she created it, as if to mark a place or a belonging.
+Since 2013, I have started a long-term series called Knife, … then I add the name of the city for which I created it, as if to mark a place or a belonging.
 Like a ritual object, each knife is defined by its ability to open, pierce, cut, stab … a wall.
 Scrupulously chosen, the materials evoke the history of a place, or relate to certain emotions that it can induce.
-The Knife, embody a gesture that tries to pierce an infection or to open other horizons.
+The Knife,… embody a gesture that tries to pierce an infection or to open other horizons.
+C.L.

 Series of 25 collages on wooden boxes (ornamental trimmings and synthetic stone on offset printing), 22.6 x 28.6 cm (8,9 x 11,3 inches), 2015.